JoDaTan/space-mission/README.md

 - 94.2% success rate
 - An astonishing launch pace of one mission every 5 days

-## 2. Which Rocket is the Champion of Space Travel?
+## 2. Champion of Space Travel
 Using only Total Launches and Success Rate, I ranked rockets based on their operational history and reliability.
-The visualisation highlights top performers like **Cosmos-3M, Voskhod, and Molniya-M,** showing how launch frequency and success rate together define rocket excellence — without relying on composite scores.
+The visualisation highlights top performers like **Cosmos-3M, Voskhod, and Molniya-M,** showing how launch frequency and success rate together define rocket excellence.

 ## 3. The Winning Team and Its Strategy
 Although the United States launched slightly more missions (1,467) than Russia (1,416), Russia emerged as the long-term leader with a **93.4% success rate** — the highest among major spacefaring nations.